b9Joker108/a_glockenspiel_magistery/scores_compositions_arrangements_and_fragments/mingus_hommage_v1_05072025.md

 # Goodbye Porkpie Hat #

 Lyrics by Joni Mitchell.
-I have secured a score.
+I have secured Mitchell's 'Head' score.
 Need to arrange, score and engrave with Lilypond.

 Here's a transcription of the song from Joni's Mingus recording in lead sheet form.
 The band substitutes and reharmonizes a lot so each verse Joni sings has different chords behind it.
 Charles Mingus was known for using a lot of dominant chords in his writing, especially altered dominants and this was the prevalent harmonic language in late 50's and early 60's New York jazz.
 The melody at letter B and C is derived from the John Handy tenor sax solo on the Mingus, Ah, Um album from 1959.
 Re: Mingus' 'Goodbye Porkpie Hat'.
 Please explain in detail and extrapolate.